jahovi/etherwrite-backend/Readme.md

 PADS_IGNORE=
 ```
 PADS_IGNORE can be filled with one or more names of pads, separated by commas.
 These will be ignored by EVA Services that are launched by the pad registry.
+This can be useful e.g. for debugging or if there are some older pads in the CouchDB and you want to reduce the workload on EVA.

+ALLOW_ORIGIN can be used if you want to disable CORS.
+For example: ALLOW_ORIGIN=http://localhost:8081

 ## Structure